abcloudz/ffmpeg-kit-16KB/README.md

+## Library fork
+This is the library fork that contains pre-compiled libraries for Android min ffmpeg-kit library setup.

+Libraries are compiled via github actions `android-build-scripts-16kb` workflow with a minimum setup `./android.sh -d --lts --enable-android-media-codec --enable-android-zlib --disable-arm-v7a-neon`

+Libraries are placed into android/libs directory.

+Use `./gradlew clean ffmpeg-kit-android-lib:assemble --info` to build the library from `android` dir.

 # 16KB Page Size Update
 This fork only aims to make ffmpeg-kit compatible with new android versions (API 35) which request all binaries to be rebuilt.
 Google request developers to build new with new r27 and r28 ndk but ffmpeg-kit has its own NDK compatibility table which supports only upto r25.</p>